billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : For instance, in relation with a networking device, it can be stated as the ratio of total throughput (e.g., of a network element capacity) to the total power consumed (bits/Joule).
 : This ratio (i.e., Energy Efficiency Ratio, EER) is the throughput forwarded by 1 watt (e.g., {{?I-D.cprjgf-bmwg-powerbench}}).
 : A higher EER indicates a better energy efficiency.

+Energy Saving Feature:
+: A feature which contributes to decreasing energy consumption as compared to the case when the feature is not implemented.

 Power Usage Effectiveness (PUE):
 : Refer to the metric used to measure the energy efficiency of an infrastructure.